actions-ecosystem/recipes/README.md

 ## Add suitable labels to a pull request based on the information

-This workflow adds a `help wanted` label to a pull request whose title contains `help` or `not work`.
+This workflow adds a `help wanted` label to a pull request whose title matches the regex `help|work`.

 <details>
 <summary>Screenshots</summary>